-Make sure you double-check with your airline where to buy isotretinoin what you are allowed to take on board the flight – and that you won’t be charged extra for travel cots, pushchairs and car seats.
+Make sure you double-check with your airline what you are allowed to take on board the flight – and that you won’t be charged extra for travel cots, pushchairs and car seats.
 Make sure you know what baggage allowance is included in the cost.
 I would recommend buying cheap luggage scales.
 Mine has come in very handy, when I’ve been worried that I’ve exceeded my limit.
 You don’t want to be facing a hefty bill at the check-in desk.

 You don’t want your little ones to get hurt or sick, but packing a first aid kit is essential.
 Stock it up with all the usual medicines such as Calpol; rehydration powders for diarrhoea; and antiseptic wipes and creams for cuts and grazes.
 If your baby is teething, don’t forget teething gels or powders.
 A thermometer, plasters and mosquito creams or insect-repellents that are safe and gentle for young babies and children are also a must.

 Take a few favourite toys with you, the smaller the better, so they can be packed easily.
 Also, books and stickers are great to keep toddlers entertained.